 Writing is the Art of Illusion

-There’s a number of ways to dissect the writing craft – or any art form – and this article approaches the topic from the viewpoint of the art of illusion.
+There are many ways to dissect the writing craft – or any art form – and this article approaches the topic from the viewpoint of the art of illusion.

 It isn’t possible, and any attempt would result in a ludicrous manuscript.
-Writers pick and choose what to reveal to a reader and it is the choice of what is revealed (and what is not) that determines the efficacy of the storytelling.
-Part of the technique of ‘picking and choosing‘ is the ability to draw the reader into ‘filling the gaps’ – harnessing the imagination of the reader.
+Writers pick and choose what to reveal to a reader, and it is the choice of what is revealed (and what is not) that determines the efficacy of the storytelling.
+Part of the technique of ‘picking and choosing‘ is the ability to draw the reader into ‘filling the gaps’ – harnessing the reader’s imagination.
 This dynamic is exactly what the art of illusion is all about.

 Other commentators may look at the breakdown of this topic differently, but the basic principles are universal.
 I choose to see the art of illusion in three layers:

-- The Technical aspects of writing
+The Technical aspects of writing

 Secondary characters, constructed with varying degrees of detail, come and go but do not represent all the people in the world, nor all who interact with the main characters – they are there enough to create the illusion of the ‘wholeness’ of the storyline (and point 3, world-building, below).

 The only way to do this is with the art of illusion.
-A mountain range may be described but it doesn’t necessarily need a lot of detail – and yet the reader will readily accept it, and it becomes part of the overall picture in the reader’s mind.
-What lays beyond the mountain is not necessarily required, and the reader is okay with that.
+A mountain range may be described, but it doesn’t necessarily need a lot of detail – and yet the reader will readily accept it, and it becomes part of the overall picture in the reader’s mind.
+What lies beyond the mountain is not necessarily required, and the reader is okay with that.

 I hope this short article helps view writing in a slightly different light.
-As a writer, I strive to perfect the art of illusion, and as an editor I see where stories may falter due to weaknesses in this same craft, at the three levels I outlined above.
+As a writer, I strive to perfect the art of illusion, and as an editor, I see where stories may falter due to weaknesses in this same craft at the three levels I outlined above.